-Threaded barrel PC CARBINESTM chambered in 40 S&W come equipped with a 9/16"-24 threaded muzzle and corresponding thread protector.
+Some RUGER® PC CARBINETM models come equipped with a 1⁄2"-28 threaded muzzle and corresponding thread protector.
 The thread protector is retained in position by a factory-installed O-Ring when manually tightened (see Figure 3).
-If the factory-provided thread protector is replaced with a different muzzle device, the O-Ring must be removed.
+If any other muzzle device is used other than the factory-provided thread protector, the O-Ring must be removed.
 Removing the O-Ring ensures that:

-- 1. muzzle devices tighten directly against the barrel shoulder; and - 2. muzzle devices mount concentrically to the bore.
+- 1. muzzle devices tighten directly against the barrel shoulder; and - muzzle devices mount concentrically to the bore.